rohit12crj/Study-Notes/Terraform/notes.md

 ✅ when will use terraform workspaces vs directories

+What is IaC ?
+Why Terraform ?

+What are modules in Terraform?

+What is a state file in Terraform ?

+What are some of the most common Terraform CLI commands that you use every day ?

+What is Terraform backend ?

+What is Terraform Remote banckend ?

+How do you handle secrets in terraform ?

+What is Resource Graph in Terraform ?

+What is Terraform State Locking ?

+What is a Tainted Terraform resource ?

+What is Terraform State Rollback ?

 terraform plan shows correctly what resources will be created , however when terraform apply is used only half of the reources got created . what will u do now ? from next time how will u setup terraform rollback if even 1 resource fail to get created ?

 drift detection using pipeline and terraform cloud